JadMustafa/RubixCubeScrambler/README.md

 ### Prerequisites

-- A Windows system (uses Windows-specific headers like `<windows.h>`).
+- A **Windows system** (uses Windows-specific headers like `<windows.h>`).
 - C++ compiler (e.g., GCC, Clang, or MSVC).
 - A text editor or IDE for compiling and running the program.
+---
-Or Skipped entirely Via running the .exe
+- Or Skipped entirely Via running the .exe - it will automatically run the Program, already complied exe

 ---